-Generally speaking, RBBB does not mimic or obscure the ECG diagnosis of acute STEMI the way LBBB does.
-However, sometimes it can (remember the update to Funky Trouble-Looking RBBB with AMI).
+Generally speaking, right bundle branch block does not mimic or obscure the ECG diagnosis of acute STEMI the way left bundle branch block does.

 Consider the following case.